Long-Beaked Common Dolphin

 Long-beaked common dolphins can be identified by their distinctive color pattern.
 They have an hourglass pattern created by a dark back, a dull yellow/tan panel on the side in front of the dorsal fin and a lighter gray panel extending along the side from the dorsal fin to their tail stock.
 A broad dark stripe extends from the lower jaw to the flipper and the dark cape on their back typically includes the eye.

 The color patterns of young and juvenile long-beaked common dolphins are generally more muted than in adults.
+The color patterns can be distinct and vary by geographic and regional areas.
 Distinguishing the species of common dolphins is most difficult for young dolphins.

 Behavior and Diet